• Skip to primary navigation

 Thin sliced pork chops in marinade in glass bowl.

-Marinate for at least 30 minutes or up to 8 hours.
+Marinate for 15 - 30 minutes or up to 8 hours.
 Store covered in the refrigerator until ready to use.

 Place pork chops in the skillet and let them get a quick sear for 2 minutes.
 Flip them over and cook until golden brown, about another 2-3 minutes.